caaatisgood/gm-web3/README.md

 - `view` function are functions that do not change the contract state
 - `pure` cannot read or write state on the contract

+The Internal Function
+- Can be called by the contract itself and subclasses

+Fallback Function
+- Cannot be called by the contract itself, it may only be called from the outside

 [Rinkeby Testnet](https://faucets.chain.link/rinkeby)

 ### Game Contract